This post contains affiliate links. We may earn a small commission when you buy through our links β€” at no extra cost to you.

 Pros

-• Pop-up frame sets up in seconds with no assembly
+• Pop-up setup takes seconds with no assembly required.

 Cons